SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 They held the kiss for a long while, neither pony wanting to be the one who broke their first kiss.

-Eventually they came to an understanding, closing their eyes, they both broke the kiss.
+Eventually, they came to an understanding, closing their eyes, they both broke the kiss.

 Fluttershy just stared at Rainbow, falling in love all over again.

 Rainbow broke the silence.
 "You know, you are the prettiest mare in all of Equestria."

 Fluttershy blushed.
-"No, I think that title belong to you, I'll settle for second place," she said before she giggled.
+"No, I think that title belongs to you, I'll settle for second place," she said before she giggled.

 Rainbow blushed back as she smiled again.
 "How about we call it a tie?"